AMC-IITBHU/ROS-Summer-Camp-22/Week 1/Subpart 2/README.md

 A topic is a named bus over which nodes exchange messages.

 ## Our first publisher
-  Let us use a real world analogy to understand ROS topics.
-I will use an analogy with a radio transmitter and receiver.
-As this is a simplified analogy, not everything I will say about radio will be correct, but the point here is to make you understand ROS topics.

-  Let’s suppose we have one radio transmitter.
-This radio transmitter will send some data on a given frequency.
-To make things easier for people to remember, the frequency will be represented by a number attached to the name of the radio.
-In this example, we have the 98.7 frequency.
-You can think of 98.7 also as a name, so you know that if you want to receive music from the radio station, you need to connect your device to “98.7”.
+  Let's understand ROS topics through a real world analogy of radio transmitter and receiver.
+Suppose we have one radio transmitter.
+It will send some data on a given frequency, say 98.7 frequency, so you know that if you want to receive music from the radio station, you need to connect your device to “98.7”.

   You can see the green box here, 98.7, as a ROS topic, and the radio transmitter is a publisher of this topic.
 So for this case, a data stream is sent over the 98.7 topic.
 <br>